Jordan-M-Young/squid/README.md

 # squid
-Library wrapper for airbyte api, for easy programmatic access to your local or cloud based airbyte instance(s)
+Python wrapper for airbyte api, for easy programmatic access to your local or cloud based airbyte instance(s)

 ## Prerequisites